rgrigga/dev/readme.md

 ## License

-Laravel is open-sourced software licensed under the MIT License.
+ is open-sourced software licensed under the MIT License.